Boundary Dam animated tour

 In October 2013, SaskPower signed an agreement with the Japanese firm Chugai Technos to deliver a monitoring system for the storage part.
 The system will measure CO2 in the ground and provide a ground leakage monitoring system.
 There were also reports that the projects was running CAD 115 million over budget, but it is important to note that this was for renovating the existing plant and not the CCS project itself.

-SaskPower aims to use the results of this project to decide on using CCS at its other coal-fired power plants, as well as share its experience with other CCS developers worldwide, through a knowledge-sharing consortium – the SaskPower CCS Global Consortium - that will commence in 2013.
+SaskPower aims to use the results of this project to decide on using CCS at its other coal-fired power plants, as well as share its experience with other CCS developers worldwide, through a knowledge-sharing consortium – the SaskPower CCS Global Consortium.

 In April 2014, SaskPower signed an agreement with the Swedish power company Vattenfall.
 This is not a financial agreement, but the companies will be sharing technical information and expertise and keeping each other abreast of any new developments they find around the health, safety, and environmental impacts of the technology.